McNopper/Logic/README.md

 # A many-valued and temporal logic

-This implementation uses a [many-valued](https://en.wikipedia.org/wiki/Many-valued_logic) and a [temporal](https://en.wikipedia.org/wiki/Temporal_logic) logic to solve the following experiment:
+This implementation uses a [many-valued](https://en.wikipedia.org/wiki/Many-valued_logic) and a [temporal](https://en.wikipedia.org/wiki/Temporal_logic) logic and is inspired by the following thought experiment:

-## Experiment
+## Thought experiment
-Before a [coin flipping](https://en.wikipedia.org/wiki/Coin_flipping) by a person and an observer, the truth value is to both unknown, if e.g. the head side of the coin is on top or not.
-After the coin is flipped by this person and catches it with one hand and covers it with the other hand, the head side is either on top or not.
-For the person and the observer, the truth value remains unknown even though the head is either on top or not.
+After a [coin flipping](https://en.wikipedia.org/wiki/Coin_flipping) by one person and an observing person, the truth value - if e.g. the head of the coin is up - is for both unknown when the coin is kept covered.
+Even both persons know, that either the head of the coin is up or not, the coin is in a superposition for both of them.
 If the person uncovers the coin for the observer, the truth value becomes for the observer either true or false.
-The observer already knows the truth value.
-However, for the person who flipped the coin the truth value remains unknown.
-After the person uncovers the coin, the truth value also becomes either true or false.
+However, for the person who flipped the coin, the truth value remains unknown until the coin is completely uncovered.
+It is interesting, that at the same time, a superposition of the coin for one person and a non-superposition of the coin for the observer is possible.

-This thought experiment is a similar one to [Wigner's friend](https://en.wikipedia.org/wiki/Wigner%27s_friend) or [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat), as the coin itself is in a superposition after the flipping and before the uncovering stages.
+This thought experiment is inspired by [Wigner's friend](https://en.wikipedia.org/wiki/Wigner%27s_friend) and [Schrödinger's cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat).

 ## Implementation

-The `TruthValue` can be `TRUE`, `FALSE` or `UNKNOWN`.
-The `TruthVariable` class contains the implmentation of the basic boolean operations.
-The `Logic.cpp` file utilizes this class for this thought experiment.
+The `TruthValue` can be `FALSE`, `UNKNOWN` and `TRUE`.
+The `TruthVariable` class contains the implementation of the basic boolean operations.
+The `Logic.cpp` file contains functions to test the implementation.

 ### How to build?